-You should have two letter C’s (one the right way, one mirroring it).
+You should have two letter C’s (one the right way, the other mirroring it).
 Keep those same shapes on each of your hands as you put your flute in them.
-You’re going to have to move your left hand pointer finger to create a “chair” for your flute to sit on with the flute resting on the side of your right thumb.
-Other than that you should have curved fingers on the tops of your keys.
+You’re going to have to move your left hand pointer finger to create a “chair” for your flute to sit on with the flute resting on the side of your right thumb. (this thumb position will move the more advanced you get)

 Your fingers are so much more coordinated